PallavShukla971/0030-SQL-Pizza-Sales-Data-Analayst-Project-1/Answer.md

 ORDER BY pizzas.price DESC
 LIMIT 1;

-Identify the most common pizza size ordered.
+-- 4. Identify the most common pizza size ordered.
- ->
+ -> -- we first take out the count of quantity ordered SELECT
+    quantity, COUNT(order_details_id)
+FROM
+    order_details
+GROUP BY quantity;

+-- now pizza size in pizzas and how many how many ordered in order details

+SELECT
+    pizzas.size,
+    COUNT(order_details.order_details_id) AS order_count
+FROM
+    pizzas
+        JOIN
+    order_details ON pizzas.pizza_id = order_details.pizza_id
+GROUP BY pizzas.size
+ORDER BY order_count DESC;

-List the top 5 most ordered pizza types along with their quantities.
+-- 5. List the top 5 most ordered pizza types along with their quantities.
  ->